Analysis: Earl Thomas is gone, so what now for the Seahawks, and how will he be remembered?

 Maybe, especially since retiring numbers is tricky in a sport where players have to wear specific numbers based on the primary position they play, though precedents are made to be broken, and as Easley’s situation showed, time heals all wounds.

-The Ring of Honor, though, is no-brainer, not only for Thomas but also for Sherman and Kam Chancellor.
+The Ring of Honor, though, is a no-brainer, not only for Thomas but also for Sherman and Kam Chancellor.

 And here’s a thought — when the Seahawks inevitably honor them, do it together, and even if they don’t officially retire any or all of their numbers, hang a banner for the Legion of Boom.

-Never in Seattle sports history have a trio of players been so intertwined, nor has any group ever had such an identifiable and era-defining nickname.
+Never in Seattle sports history has a trio of players been so intertwined, nor has any group ever had such an identifiable and era-defining nickname.

 Sort of like the Beatles, they were great individually but even better together, which seems the most fitting way to honor their legacy.